 Cobbled streets and cultural cool

-Holidays in Palma offer visitors a chic and cosmopolitan town with a laid back island feel.
-The capital of Majorca, and also known as Palma de Mallorca, it’s set on the island’s south coast and offers some excellent beaches, a lively marina area and cultural sights just waiting to be explored.
+Holidays in Palma offer visitors a chic and cosmopolitan town with a laid-back island feel.
+The capital of Majorca, also known as Palma de Mallorca, it’s set on the island’s south coast and offers some excellent beaches, a lively marina area and cultural sights just waiting to be explored.
 Palma Cathedral is top of the list, with its steep spire dominating the city’s skyline and an interesting history to discover inside.
 Alternatively, visit some of the many museums and art galleries which pepper the city.

-Luxury holidays in Palma give visitors a chance to see a more cosmopolitan side of Majorca, with its marina full of huge yachts and plenty of five star hotels to be found throughout the town.
+Luxury holidays in Palma give visitors a chance to see a more cosmopolitan side of Majorca, with its marina full of huge yachts and plenty of five-star hotels to be found throughout the town.
 It has an excellent selection of gourmet restaurants, with fine Spanish and international wine tasting tours, as well as boat trips for those wanting to explore the coastline.
 Alternatively, rent a yacht for the day and visit pretty coves and calm waters where you can snorkel and relax.

-Flight time from the UK to Majorca is around 2 hours 15 minutes.
+Flight time from the UK to Majorca is around 2 hours 30 minutes.

 Transfer time from Palma airport to Palma is approximately 20 minutes.

-Majorca starts warming up for summer around April, when the mercury climbs into the 20s and doesn’t stop until around July, which can top 30°C. You’re looking at around 11 hours of sunshine a day in midsummer, with bath-like sea temperatures.
+Majorca starts warming up for summer around April, when the mercury climbs into the 20s and doesn’t stop until around July, which can top 30°C. You’re looking at around 11 hours of sunshine a day in midsummer, with balmy sea temperatures.
 Things won’t cool off until October, which still hovers in the low to mid 20s.

 Currently visas are not required for UK citizens travelling to Spain.